Cairnarvon/uptime/doc/index.rst

 +------------------+--------+--------------------------+---------------------+
 | Windows XP SP 3  | ✓      | :func:`_uptime_windows`  |                     |
 +------------------+--------+--------------------------+---------------------+

-.. [*] Not even the :command:`uptime` that ships with Syllable Desktop is able to determine the system uptime on that platform.

 Additionally, :mod:`uptime` *might* work on Windows CE (any version), but this has not been tested.
 It probably won't work on any other operating systems not